Turn on any TV show (that has commercials) and you're likely to see an ad for autoimmune medications.

 CBD and MS

 Multiple Sclerosis is a horrible autoimmune disease where our immune system attacks the lining of our nerves.
+Deep dive on CBD and MS.

 Some of the original research was based on cannabis itself with THC and CBD being the two biggest factors there.